Pupil Premium Funding

 The 'Pupil Premium' is direct government funding for schools designed to ensure that all pupils make the best possible progress whilst in school, regardless of their socio-economic background.
 A sum of money is given to the school for each pupil on role who is currently or who has ever been in receipt of means tested 'Free School Meals' (as opposed to the Universal Infant Free School Meals).
 There is also a small amount of funding given for any pupil with a parent currently serving in the British Armed Forces and for any child 'looked after', either in foster care or in Local Authority care.

 How do we spend our pupil premium funding?

-Please click here to view our pupil premium strategy for 2017/18, showing how we plan to use our funding in this current academic year to support vulnerable pupils.
+Please click here to view our pupil premium funding report for 2019/2020 and our pupil premium strategy for 2020/21, showing how we plan to use our funding in this current academic year to support vulnerable pupils.

 How do I know if my child is eligible for the pupil premium?

 Your child may eligible for pupil premium funding if you or your partner receive one or more of the following:

 - Support under part VI of the Immigration and Asylum Act 1999

 - The guaranteed element of State Pension Credit